-While a promise to pay agreement is exactly what it sounds like – a promise to pay, or repay, money – it is much more than that.
-It is a contract between two parties that outlines the terms of the agreement and provides legal protection if one party tries to renege on the deal.
-Such an agreement is known as a "promissory note."
+While a promise to pay agreement is exactly what it sounds like – a promise to pay or repay money – it is much more than that.
+It is a contract between two parties that outlines the terms of the agreement and provides legal protection if a borrower promises to pay back the full amount of the loan and tries to renege on repayment.
+Such an agreement, which states out the loan terms, is known as a "promissory note," or IOU.

 Promise to pay agreements are not just for loans.
 Other agreements include promises to pay for services rendered and promises to pay for performance.
-For example, if you sign and employment contract, your employer is promising to pay you a predetermined amount for each our, moth or year of labor you provide.
-Courts look at other types of agreements as binding as loan agreements.
-According to the New York Law Journal, the Supreme Court of New York ruled in 2012 that an employer must honor an oral promise to pay an employee a performance bonus.
+For example, if you sign an employment contract, your employer is promising to pay you a predetermined amount for each hour, month or year of labor you provide.

-Is an Oral Contractual Promise to Repay a Loan Binding?
+Is an Oral Promise to Repay a Loan Binding?